 Master's and doctoral practica are concentration-specific.
 Clinical experiences may require the student to identify a preceptor and clinical location.
-Signed preceptor and clinical stie agreements must be in place prior to initiation of activities.
+Signed preceptor if other than faculty and clinical site agreements must be in place prior to initiation of activities.
 Students file preceptor requests with the Graduate Academic Coordinator for graduate program options prior to the beginning of the clinical experience.
 No clinical activities may commence until agreements are in place.